-This Thanksgiving, as your fork fills with luscious mashed potatoes, crispy yet moist turkey, and creamy gravy in the moment you’ve been dreaming about for weeks, take a second to pause and remember…
+This Christmas, as your fork fills with luscious mashed potatoes, crispy yet moist turkey, and creamy gravy in the moment you’ve been dreaming about for weeks, take a second to pause and remember…

 Oh, yeah, maybe you should be grateful for everyone who is working today.

 Because as you’re about to do nothing all day except test the limits of your stomach, there are thousands of HCPs still showing up to work over the holidays.
 Nurses, physicians, NPs and PAs across the country are running codes, placing tubes and passing meds during the shifts no one else wanted.